Accident and Emergency (A&E)

 Home » Services » Accident and Emergency (A&E)

-The Accident and Emergency department is for major, life-threatening illnesses and injuries.
+Our Accident and Emergency departments are for major, life-threatening illnesses and injuries.

 Our A&E departments are located at Worcestershire Royal Hospital in Worcester and the Alexandra Hospital in Redditch.